SafeBreach-Labs/MagicDot/README.md

 # MagicDot
-A set of rootkit-like abilities for unprivileged users, and vulnerabilities based on the DOT-to-NT path conversion known issue
+A set of rootkit-like abilities for unprivileged users, and vulnerabilities based on the DOT-to-NT path conversion known issue.

+Presented at Black Hat Asia 2024 under the title - [**MagicDot: A Hacker's Magic Show of Disappearing Dots and Spaces**](https://www.blackhat.com/asia-24/briefings/schedule/#magicdot-a-hackers-magic-show-of-disappearing-dots-and-spaces-36561)

+For a deeper understanding of the research, read this blog post - [**MagicDot: A Hacker's Magic Show of Disappearing Dots and Spaces**](https://www.safebreach.com/blog/magicdot-a-hackers-magic-show-of-disappearing-dots-and-spaces/)

 <div align="center">
 <img src="./images/magician-w-md-logo-KO-white.png" width="50%"/>